georgegillams/webapp-boilerplate/README.md

 Both `dependencies` and `devDependencies` should be used for development, testing, CI, and building.

 Only `dependencies` should be used when running the production app.
-To install prod dependencies only, use `npm ci --only=prod`.
+To install prod dependencies only, use `yarn install --frozen-lockfile --production `.

 The following environment variables should be set up